Track: Bookings – Inquiries – Form Fills – Calls – Chats!

 2)Go to the “Admin” button located in the top right

 4)Click on “Ecommerce Settings” and change the drop down to “Yes, an Ecommerce Site”

 5)”Submit” with the button at the bottom

 This is when things start to get a little difficult.
-You have to connect the ecommerce part of your site to Google Analytics so it knows what properties were booked, how much you’re selling them for, etc. Unless you have experience coding/web developing I would recommend hiring a friendly coder who would be up to the task – this would be very easy for them and much less of a headache for you.
+You have to connect the ecommerce part of your site to Google Analytics so it knows what properties were booked, how much you’re selling them for, etc. Unless you have experience coding/web developing, we recommend hiring a friendly coder who would be up to the task; this would be very easy for them and much less of a headache for you.